zahrabakhshandeh/Filoger_Python_Course/Final_Projects/Python_Basic/README.md

 - `-f`, `--file`: Specify a file name for the cat command.
 - `-a`, `--all`: Show all files and directories, including hidden ones.

-## Customization

-You can modify the `path.json` and `logs.log` files to customize the working directory and log preferences.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your features or fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-Thank you to all the contributors and users of PyCommander.
-Your feedback and contributions make this tool better for everyone!

 ## Running the Tool